-New directors are provided with an initial orientation regarding the nature and operation of the Corporation's business and affairs and as to the role of the Board and its committees, as well as the legal obligations of a director of the Corporation.
+New directors are provided with an initial orientation regarding the nature and operation of the Corporation's business and affairs and as to the role of the Board and its Committees, as well as the legal obligations of a director of the Corporation.
 New directors are also given the opportunity to meet with key members of the management team to discuss the Corporation's business and activities.
-During 2021, Emily Moore, who was elected as a director on May 4, 2021, met with IPC's management team as well as other IPC personnel, including operations, reservoir engineering, economics, corporate planning and sustainability, to gain a full understanding of IPC's business.
 In addition, new directors receive access to the Board website, with copies of Board materials, corporate policies and procedures, and other information regarding the business and operations of the Corporation.

 The Corporation provides ongoing continuous education programs through key business area presentations, business updates and operations site visits, as appropriate.
-In addition to the regular business, strategic and risk management updates provided by IPC's management, the Board also received a detailed presentation on international mergers and acquisitions trends and opportunities from an industry expert in December 2021.
+In addition to the regular business, strategic and risk management updates provided by IPC's management, the entire Board also received a detailed presentation on climate-related risks during 2022.
+In addition, certain members of the Board attended a special session held in IPC's offices in Calgary in December 2022 related to the Blackrod project, covering technical, operational, commercial, sustainability and other matters.